mike-lischke/java2typescript/doc/configuration.md

 * **classResolver** (map, optional): provides a mapping of a class name to an alternative name.
 Each value in the map consists of two parts: an alias (optional) and an import path.
 This allows to swap implementations for not supported Java 3rd party packages and use another JS/TS 3rd party libraries instead.
 The `importPath` usually specifies a 3rd party node module and the `alias` allows to change the imported type name to something more useful (e.g. the original name of the Java type).

-There are no default values for any of the settings in this list, except that unspecified boolean values are taken as `false`.
+If not otherwise indicated there's no default value for a settings in this list, except for boolean values, where undefined means `false`.

 ## Debug Options